ConesaLab/SQANTI/README.md

 #

-**Note: You can check format of input files in "example_dataset" folder which contains a real example.**
+**Note: You can check format of input files in "example_dataset" folder which contains an example.**

 ##Output Files:##